Anxiety: fear of the future

 Anxiety invites one to a journey towards one’s unknown territory of the soul, the unknown landscape of his own heart.
 It leads one toward the Sacred Self-knowledge of who one really Is.

 This journey, however, it is not advised to be done alone.
 It is advised to be done among Companions who knows the existence of this Path.
 Companions who are caring and nurturing like the author of the Chinese classic, the Tao te ching, that explains in his mystic poem: “The ancient masters/… were careful as someone crossing an iced-over stream/ Alert as a warrior in enemy territory./ Courteous as a guest./ Fluid as melting ice./ Shapable as a block of wood./ Receptive as a valley./ Clear as a glass of water” (as cited in Keen, 1991, p.266).

 Keen, S. (1991).
 Fire in the belly: On being a man.
 Bantam Publisher.
 USA

 Kraft, W.F.
 (2000).
 Ways of the Desert: Becoming holy through difficult times.
 New York: Haworth.

 Schnarch, D. (1997).
 Passionate marriage: Love, sex and intimacy in emotionally committed relationships.
 Carlton North, VIC: Scribe.

-Felipe Oliveira provides counselling to use anxiety as path toward self-development.
-Click here to know more about his work.
-Or, please, continue reading this short article about the real invitation of anxiety.
+Felipe Oliveira provides counselling for men to use anxiety as path toward self-development.
+Click here to know more about his work .
+Or, please, continue reading about anxiety.